Exhibits

 Maritime History Gallery

-Step back to the 1840s and learn how shipbuilding and shipping were some of the first industries in the newly-formed state of Wisconsin.
-Explore the streets of old Manitowoc where shipbuilders, sailors and traders walked more than 150 years ago.
-Learn how Wisconsin shipyards contributed to our nation’s growth during the 20th century and its defense during WWII by building ships and submarines in Manitowoc and northeastern Wisconsin.
+Explore the streets of old Manitowoc where shipbuilders, sailors and traders walked more than 150 years ago!
+Learn how Wisconsin shipyards contributed to our nation’s growth during the 19th and 20th centuries as well as how those technologies and designs changed over time.

 Model Ship Gallery